dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Understanding_Physical_Address.md

 • Physical addressing (MAC)
 • Logical addressing (IP)
 • Static vs. Dynamic IP assignment
+Physical addressing relies on MAC addresses to identify network interfaces at the Data Link Layer within a local network.
+Logical addressing uses IP addresses to identify devices and their locations across different networks at the Network Layer.
+Static IP assignment provides a fixed, manually configured address suitable for servers and infrastructure devices that must always be reachable.
+Dynamic IP assignment uses DHCP to allocate addresses automatically on a temporary lease, which is ideal for client devices that frequently connect and disconnect.
+Networks rely on both approaches to balance stability for critical systems with flexibility and scalability for end-user devices.

 ### 4. Reflection (3–4 sentences)
 Answer:
 • What part of IP configuration was most challenging today, and why?
 • What did you learn about how sensitive YAML and networking settings are?

+The most challenging aspect of IP configuration is maintaining perfectly correct YAML syntax, because even minor indentation errors can prevent Netplan from applying settings successfully.
+This lab demonstrates how tightly network behavior is coupled to configuration files and how unforgiving YAML can be.
+The exercises also highlight the importance of validating changes with commands such as ip addr show, ip route show, and ping to confirm that configuration matches expectations.
+Overall, the work underscores how precise and detail-oriented network configuration must be to keep connectivity reliable.